robotlearninghorizons/WS2021IROS/index.md

-# New Horizons for Robot Learning: Closing the Innovation Loop

 Robots act in the real world.
 When deploying machine learning on robots, the continuous and dynamic nature of the physical world raises many challenges which are not encountered in purely digital domains such as